Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 As a host, be honest about any ‘must-have’ house rules you expect to be followed, BEFORE submitting the visa application with your guest.
 If you have such rules, it isn’t fair to spring them on the guest once the process has started, or once they have arrived and started to live with you.
 It’s worth remembering that for a refugee who has had to worry about life and death priorities, things that are important to you may not be on their radar, and what would be their usual routines may not be functioning well.
 They may also have felt pressure to be the perfect person so that they will be chosen and the reality may be disappointing to you.
 It may be easiest to think of them as effectively a lodger in your home, but one who might need help navigating the systems in the UK.
 Cultural differences and issues to be aware of include for example children staying up later than might be expected in British households.

-Key questions to establish before agreeing to the sponsorship arrangement include:
+Key questions to establish before agreeing to the hosting arrangement include:

 • Whether the guest should have a good level of English already